firozkhan18/technologies-notes/react-new.md

 \`;

-// Create a &lt;Wrapper&gt; component that renders a &lt;section&gt; with some padding and a papayawhip background
+// Create a <Wrapper> component that renders a <section> with some padding and a papayawhip background

 const Wrapper = styled.section\`